irinamaystorovich/information-retrieval/README.md

 *Project Structure*
 Phase	Notebook	Description
-"Phase 1"	parses and preprocesses the raw FT911 documents by cleaning text, tokenizing, removing stopwords, and applying stemming.
+==Phase 1==	parses and preprocesses the raw FT911 documents by cleaning text, tokenizing, removing stopwords, and applying stemming.
 Produces structured outputs, including a forward index and document mapping files.
 'Phase 2'	builds the inverted index, mapping each term to a sorted list of documents containing it, along with term frequencies for TF-IDF computation.
 'Phase 3'	implements a vector space model to process queries, calculate TF-IDF scores, rank documents using cosine similarity, and generate TREC-formatted output for evaluation.
 Workflow